JuliaLang/julia/doc/src/manual/strings.md

 ## [Interpolation](@id string-interpolation)

-Constructing strings using concatenation can become a bit cumbersome, however.
-To reduce the need for these verbose calls to [`string`](@ref) or repeated multiplications, Julia allows interpolation into string literals using `$`, as in Perl:
+Constructing strings using concatenation can become a bit cumbersome, however, to reduce the need for these verbose calls to [`string`](@ref) or repeated multiplications, Julia allows interpolation into string literals using `$`, as in Perl: